eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 The User will be able to request the Wallet Provider to revoke the Wallet Unit at least in case of loss or theft of the User's device.
 See [Topic 38](./annexes/annex-2/annex-2-high-level-requirements.md#a2338-topic-38---wallet-unit-revocation).

-In case the Wallet Unit contains a PID, the PID Provider may request the Wallet Provider to revoke the Wallet Unit in case the natural person using the Wallet Unit has died or the legal person using the Wallet Unit has ceased operations.
+If the Wallet Unit contains a PID, the PID Provider may request the Wallet Provider to revoke the Wallet Unit in case the natural person using the Wallet Unit has died or the legal person using the Wallet Unit has ceased operations.
 See [Topic 38](./annexes/annex-2/annex-2-high-level-requirements.md#a2338-topic-38---wallet-unit-revocation).